-Dr. Millán is in his fifteenth year at The University of Montana where in addition to being Director of Orchestras, he directs the Classical Guitar studio and teaches Music Theory.
-Under his leadership, The University of Montana Symphony Orchestra has demonstrated phenomenal growth and is now recognized as one of the best university orchestras in the Pacific Northwest.
-Luis also serves as Music Director/Conductor of the Montana Lyric Opera and as orchestral Director at the Red Lodge Music Festival.
-Dr. Millán is in demand as a guest conductor and clinician and engagements include conducting All-State Orchestras in Oklahoma (2010) and Montana (2011), as well as the Billings Youth Orchestra (2011).
+Dr. Millan is now in his 17th year at the University of Montana as the Director of Orchestras.
+He also directs the Classical Guitar Studio and teaches Music Theory courses.
+Under his baton, the University of Montana Symphony has grown tremendously and is recognized as one of the best university orchestras in the Pacific Northwest.
+He also serves as Orchestral Director for the Red Lodge Music Festival.
+Dr. Millan is in demand as a guest conductor and clinician throughout the United States.

-In addition to conducting and teaching, Dr. Millán remains active as a classical guitarist.
-Recent performances include concerts throughout the Pacific Northwest and recitals in Vienna, Austria and Shanghai, China.
-He has toured Spain five times performing solo recitals at the Palacio de Viana in Cordoba, concerts on public television and radio, and duo recitals with his father, Spanish poet Rafael Millán.
+In addition, Dr. Millan is an active classical guitarist and has performed throughout the Pacific Northwest and presented recitals in Vienna and Shanghai as well as touring Spain five times, performing solo recitals at the Palacio de Viana in Cordoba, concerts on public television and radio and in duo recitals with his father, the Spanish poet Rafael Millan.

-Before moving to Montana, Dr. Millán directed the Orchestra Program at Washburn University, Topeka, Kansas; conducted youth orchestras in Topeka, Kansas, and Jackson and Saginaw, Michigan; served as Music Director of OPERA ONE and the Opera Company of Mid-Michigan, Lansing, Michigan; and taught at Michigan State Universitys Community Music School and Flint Institute of Music.
+Before arriving in Montana, Dr. Millan directed the Orchestra program at Washburn University, Topeka, Kansas, and conducted in youth symphonies in Topeka, Kansas, and Jackson and Saginaw, Michigan; served as Music Director of OPERA ONE and the Opera Company of Mid-Michigan, Lansing, Michigan; and taught at Michigan State University's Community Music School and the Flint Institute of Music, Flint, Michigan.